 Still, before applying the primer to the pick, it is a good idea to sand it to provide more of a porous surface for adhesion.

-Vallejo Surface primer like this one on Amazon is a great option for smaller projects and will give you a reliable matte finish upon which you can then apply your base coat.
+Vallejo Surface primer is a great option for smaller projects and will give you a reliable matte finish upon which you can then apply your base coat.

 If you are painting using a spray canister, the main mistake to avoid is holding the canister too close to the object or in one spot for too long.
 Hold the spray paint approximately fifteen inches from the pick, and “swipe” your hand from left to right as you press down on the nozzle.